 Goshen College offers a bachelor’s in Peace, Justice, and Conflict Studies with an internship program that is recognized among the best national study abroad programs.
 Goshen College’s peace studies and conflict resolution degree program includes classes in social change, war and peace, and restorative justice, to name a few.
 Students graduating from Goshen College’s peace studies degree enter the workforce as teachers, attorneys, peace workers, mediators, and social workers, among others.
-Washington Monthly recognizes Goshen College as the top baccalaureate schools in Indiana.
+Washington Monthly recognizes Goshen College as the top baccalaureate school in Indiana.

 Goshen College is a private institute of higher learning that was founded in 1894 by the Mennonite Church.
 The college’s 125+ acre campus in Goshen is home to nearly 1,000 students, of all faiths.
-Forbes recognizes Goshen College among the best colleges in the nation.
+Forbes recognizes Goshen College as among the best colleges in the nation.
 Students enrolled in Goshen College are required to complete an intercultural experience in the US or abroad.